 Girls have been educated at Eltham College since the first cohort joined in the early 1970s to study A Level Economics, a subject that was then not offered at their own schools.
 Over the years, the number of girls has grown in the Sixth Form, with each year group contributing widely to the life of the College.
-From County and Regional Netball Champions, to Head Prefects, and also articulate and brilliant academic students, Eltham’s Sixth Form girls have flourished, and, in turn, boys have benefitted from their presence in the classroom, on stage or in the concert hall.
+From County Netball Champions to Head Prefects and also articulate and brilliant academic students, Eltham’s Sixth Form girls have flourished, and, in turn, boys have benefitted from their presence in the classroom, on stage or in the concert hall.

 Education, and the society for which we prepare students, have both changed beyond recognition over the past 45 years since girls first joined Eltham College.
 With that in mind the Governors have agreed that from September 2020 Eltham College will move to become fully co-educational.
 Girls and boys will benefit together from all that Eltham College has to offer as we prepare them for the changing and challenging world in which we live.

 In todays’ society it is imperative that we prepare students for the co-educational world and opportunities that they will face.
 The best way of doing that is to extend almost 50 years of co-educational experience for the benefit of students throughout the school.